a-karma/Bogor_Workshop/DAY_3/Session2.md

 done
 ```

-When this has finished running, we can use `grep` on the log files to extract the cv values, which we can later visualise
+When this has finished running, use `grep` on the log files to extract the cv values, which we can later visualise

 ```sh
 grep CV *.log > cv_errors.txt
 ```

-### Lets quickly check up on the IQtree before having coffee...
+### Lets quickly check on the IQtree before having coffee...

-Activate your screen session.
-To see which screens you have running, list them
+Reactivate your screen session.
+To see which screens you have running, list them first:
 ```sh
 screen -ls
 ```